danmbrown/city-of-whispers/Magistrate.md

 ### Disrupt someone's routine
 ### Put them in conflict with their faction
 Factions provide a bit of safety in an otherwise unforgiving environment.
 Characters can turn to their factions for help.
+But a faction can turn on any of its members in a heartbeat, should the character no longer represent the faction's best interests.
+Or perhaps the character is more valuable to the faction ejected and ostracized.
+Or perhaps there's been a shift in power within the faction, and the characters' allies are no longer in control.

 ### Have the city betray them
 Knowledge of the city can be more powerful than knowing magic.
 But the city serves no one but itself.
 Just when a character thinks they can be too clever, when they think their intimacy with the city will get them out of a jam is just when the city reveals it has other plans.